⚡ Emergency? Call 911 · DV Hotline: 1-800-799-7233 · Sexual Assault: 1-800-656-4673

 Harbor House of Central Florida

-Orlando's primary DV shelter.
-Emergency housing, counseling, legal advocacy, and a 24/7 crisis line.
+Orlando's primary DV shelter with emergency housing, counseling, and legal advocacy.
+24/7 crisis line.

 🤍